-This is a horse health check list.
+This is how you identify a healthy horse.
 A healthy horse has a good appetite, a sleek coat, and is alert.
 Whether you are looking at a horse to buy or you own one, you’ll want to be able to quickly assess the horse's health for a number of reasons:

 - You don’t want to purchase a sick horse